loda-lang/loda-rust/documents/mining.md

 After several candidate programs have been accumulated, the attention switches from `mine` to `postmine`.
 Here `loda-rust` determines: Does the program compute the correct terms, is the program faster than the existing program.
-Underneeth `loda-rust` uses `loda-cpp`.
+Underneath `loda-rust` uses `loda-cpp`.
 The `~/.loda-rust/postmine/19840101-010101-postmine` holds info about how the decisions was made.

 The discovered programs are uploaded to the `loda-lang.org` server and scheduled for further processing on the server.
 If the server determines that it's a new program or an improvement to an existing program, then it gets added to the official `loda-programs` repo.
 In approx 24 hours, it shows up next time when fetching the `loda-programs` repo.

-Also `loda-rust` places the programs inside the local `loda-programs` repo, but it doesn't do any commit.
+The discovered programs are placed inside the local `loda-programs` repo.

+The `miner_sync_executable` is executed every hour (or some interval).
+If there are no new commits in the official [loda-programs](https://github.com/loda-lang/loda-programs) repo, then nothing happens.
+When there is an update to loda-programs, then it syncs the local copy with the latest loda-programs repository.

 ---